-- (1) Includes 2,676,329 options assumed in connection with various acquisitions.
-Such options have a weighted-average exercise price of \$28.23 per share and the plans relating to such options were approved by the security holders of the respective companies. - (2) Consists of 114,750 shares available for issuance under the 1993 Plan, 47,250 shares available for issuance under the 1996 Plan, 2,935,066 shares available for issuance under the Company's 1998 Incentive Award Plan, 28,656,172 shares available for issuance under the Company's Year 2000 Employee Stock Purchase Plan and 3,000,000 shares available for issuance under the 2001 Plan.
+(1) Includes 2,676,329 options assumed in connection with various acquisitions.
+Such options have a weighted-average exercise price of \$28.23 per share and the plans relating to such options were approved by the security holders of the respective companies.

+(2) Consists of 114,750 shares available for issuance under the 1993 Plan, 47,250 shares available for issuance under the 1996 Plan, 2,935,066 shares available for issuance under the Company's 1998 Incentive Award Plan, 28,656,172 shares available for issuance under the Company's Year 2000 Employee Stock Purchase Plan and 3,000,000 shares available for issuance under the 2001 Plan.

-PROPOSAL 2-- APPROVAL OF THE COMPUTER ASSOCIATES INTERNATIONAL, INC. 2002 INCENTIVE PLAN to approve the Company's 2002 Incentive Plan.
+PROPOSAL 2-- APPROVAL OF THE COMPUTER ASSOCIATES INTERNATIONAL, INC. 2002 INCENTIVE PLAN

+The Company's stockholders will be asked to consider and vote on a proposal to approve the Company's 2002 Incentive Plan.
 The 2002 Incentive Plan was approved by the Compensation Committee on June 21, 2002 and adopted by the Company's Board of Directors, subject to the approval of stockholders.
 If the stockholders approve the 2002 Incentive Plan, it will be effective as of April 1, 2002.
 The 2002 Incentive Plan, if approved by the stockholders, is intended to replace future awards under the 1994 Plan and the 2001 Plan.
 If stockholders do not approve the 2002 Incentive Plan, the 2002 Incentive Plan will be rescinded, and all awards granted prior to such time will not have any effect.